 Sunnybank became a mature suburb within about 20 years.
-Some of its 'settler' residents remained there in 2001, when the census recorded the median age as 37 years, three years higher than the metropolitan median.
-Many were retirees: the median weekly income per resident was $331, 20% less than the metropolitan median.
 The passing of time had also seen the passing by of the Oasis gardens by visitors, motoring to southern beaches.
 In 1990 the Oasis site was developed as an elite housing estate.
 Residents have the choice of a bowling green and several parklands, the largest immediately south of the station.

 Sunnybank's census populations have been: